atelierspierrot/assets-manager/README.md

     | ------- autoload.php
     | www/

-The Composer extension will copy the assets of your dependencies in a `www/vendor/` directory and build a JSON map in the original `vendor/`:
+The AssetsManager Composer extension will copy the assets of your dependencies in a `www/vendor/` directory and build a JSON map in the original `vendor/`:

     | composer.json